Understanding Clojure's Persistent Vectors, pt. 3

 If we have a single element in the tail, we have to “promote” the rightmost leaf node in the tree as the new tail.
 We also have to remove it from the tree itself.
 Those steps are similar to looking up and popping single elements in a vector without a tail, except that you look up and pop leaf nodes instead.

 The most complex example is when you have to delete empty nodes and kill the root, as further described in part 1.
 However, as long as you follow the rules explained there, and consider the leaf nodes to be the “elements”, you should be fine.
 Below is such an example, where the rightmost leaf node is “promoted” to a root node.

-Are there any downsides by always keeping nonempty tails?
-From a theoretical standpoint, the empty vector will now be even more of an edge case, as it doesn't actually conform to this rule.
-In practice however, it doesn't really matter.
-The empty vector is already a special case, so an implementation won't be more complex by this design choice.
+Are there any downsides to always keeping nonempty tails?
+From a theoretical standpoint, the empty vector will now be even more of an edge case, as it doesn’t actually conform to this rule.
+In practice, however, it doesn’t really matter.
+The empty vector is already a special case, so an implementation won’t be more complex by this design choice. ↩